Skip to main content

 My Ph.D. research as a NSF Graduate Research Fellow involved studying how local and global stressors alter the coral host and its associated microbial community.
 I investigated how stressors such as fish predation, thermal stress, and nutrient enrichment act synergistically, additively, or antagonistically to alter the coral microbiome.
 In particular, I am interested in using multivariate statistical techniques to describe changes in the ecology of microbial communities.

-Worked with Dr. Vega Thurber.
+Advisor: Dr. Rebecca Vega Thurber.

 Dr. Adriana Messyasz